cloudmesh/cloudmesh-cmd5/README.md

 test it on the newest version.

 We recommend that you use pyenv or venv first before you install cloudmesh.
-This will make sure the version of cmd5 is installed in teh user space.
+This will make sure the version of cmd5 is installed in the user space.

 Setup a virtualenv either with virtualenv or pyenv.